 What would qualify as an internship and what is the best way to go about getting one?

-Environmental Studies to have full access to our extensive
+Declared Environmental Studies students have full access to our extensive

 Are ENVS students eligible for any specific awards or prizes?